 Prospect Park Zoo

-For two days, Prospect Park Zoo celebrates Halloween with bats, baboons and various live-animal encounters.
+For two days, Prospect Park Zoo celebrates Halloween with bats, baboons and various live animal encounters.
 This kid-oriented Halloween event also offers arts and crafts, face painting and the opportunity to watch zoo critters gobble down Halloween food.
-Don't be afraid to dress the part: the event ends with a costume parade and dance party.
+Don't be afraid to dress the part: costumes are encouraged.

 Hansel and Gretel's Halloween Adventure

 Created specifically for Central Park's Marionette Theatre, Hansel and Gretel's Halloween Adventure begins with the children safe at home.
 They have vivid dreams—with Belvedere Castle and the park in starring roles—that set the scene for an NYC Halloween adventure in which the duo encounter mermaids, monsters, pirates and vampires.

 Wall Street Walks

 Lower Manhattan is considered the City's most haunted neighborhood, and this tour takes you through the Financial District's underworld of cemeteries, haunted sites, dark alleys and the former home of Captain Kidd.
 Among the spirits you might meet are those of folks driven crazy following the Great Stock Market crash or the famous Kipp's Bay horseman.